Suitable for: Any sole traders who are currently registered, or think they may need to be registered for GST purposes

 - April - June (Q4)

 Once a BAS period has concluded, you have approximately 4 weeks to lodge your BAS.
-However if you use Airtax you are typically eligible for an additional 4 weeks, courtesy of the Tax Agent deadline extension.
-For more info on the exact deadlines, please see here.
+However, if you use Airtax you are typically eligible for an additional 4 weeks, courtesy of the Tax Agent deadline extension.

 You may also elect to report BAS on a monthly basis voluntarily if you wish, however, please note that Airtax charges the same lodgement fee for processing monthly or quarterly BAS.